eoscanada/eos-blocksigner/README.md

 EOS out-of-band block signer server
 -----------------------------------

-The EOS.IO Software's `nodeos` program signs blocks with keys it holds in memory.
+A simple and secure OOB block signing server for EOS.IO Software blockchains, from your friends at EOS Canada.

-Introduced slightly before th 1.0 release, is an Out-of-band signing method.
-It involves setting up your configuration with something like
+Slightly before EOS.IO 1.0 release, Block.one introduced Out-of-band
-this:
+signing for block producers.
+It involves setting up your configuration with something like this:

 ```
 signature-provider=EOS6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV=KEOSD:http://localhost:6666/v1/wallet/sign_digest